cap-js/docs/java/fiori-drafts.md

 :::

 ::: warning Uses _document URLs_ and requires UI5 version >=1.135.0
 The _state messages_ feature relies on UI5 to use _document URLs_.
-CAP sets the annotation `@Common.AddressViaNavigationPath` to instruct UI5 to use _document URLs_.
-This requires UI5 version >= 1.135.0.
+That's because, with this feature enabled, CAP sets the annotation `@Common.AddressViaNavigationPath` to instruct UI5 to use _document URLs_.
+In turn, this requires UI5 version >= 1.135.0.
 :::

 Setting the `draftMessages` property adds additional elements to your draft-enabled entities and [`DraftAdministrativeData`](/guides/security/data-protection-privacy#dpp-cap), which are required to store and serve state messages.
 For this to work, CAP Java supports persisting (error) messages for draft-enabled entities.